Procedures for implementing the minor workplace accident register

 • Detailed circumstances,

-• Names and addresses of witnesses and third parties involved from outside the plant,
+• Names and addresses of witnesses and any third parties involved from outside the establishment,

 • Observations.